MrinmoiHossain/Udacity-Deep-Learning-Nanodegree/README.md

 ### 6. Improve your LinkedIn

 ### 7. Deploying a Sentiment Analysis Model
 Train and deploy your own PyTorch sentiment analysis model.
-You’ll build a model and create a gateway for accessing it from a website.
+You'll build a model and create a gateway for accessing it from a website.

 ## Extracurricular